tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/购买指南/费用示例_intl_en.md

 - Fees for number of invocations per month:（72000 × 30 / 10000 - 100）× 0.002 = 0.23 USD
 - Fees for public network outbound traffic per month: （70.31 × 30 / 1024）× 0.12  = 0.25 USD

-Under this circumstance, the total fee is: resource usage fee of 0.35 USD + fees of 0.23 USD for number of invocations + fees of 0.25 USD for public network outbound traffic = 0.83 USD
+Under this circumstance, the total fee is: resource usage fee of 0.35 USD + fees of 0.23 USD for number of invocations + fees of 0.25 USD for public network outbound traffic = 0.83 USD.